dentrodailha96/Notes_Obsidian/Germanistik/Grammar/Adjektivendungen.md

 | Plural    | die dunkel Räumes      | dunkle Räume       |

 ## adjectivendungen im [[Akkusativ]]
++ Most adjective endings in the nominative and accusative are the same.
+There is one exception to the rule: adjectives before masculine nouns in the singular take the ending "-en".
+Beispiel:
+	einen grünen Papagei - den grünen Papagei.

 |           | Bestimmte          | Unbestimmte         | Possessivartickel - the masculin is always "-en"       | Negativartikle       | Ohne Artikel |
 | --------- | ------------------ | ------------------- | ------------------------------------------------- | -------------------- | ------------ |